What is the work the most faithful Christians should be supporting?

 ...evangelists were used in carrying forth the message.
 Other leaders--ordained ministers--were stationary, yet even the local pastor of a church may hold evangelistic services in his area--not the 'soul-saving crusade' type, but lectures announcing and proclaiming as a witness the coming kingdom of God (the true gospel)!
 This entire great commission--proclaiming the good news of the coming kingdom, and 'feeding the sheep'--is a combined administration and function of the Church...it is done also by radio and television and in print (Mystery of the Ages, pp.265-266).

-Many once in WCG simply never understood what was taught about the open door:
+Many once in WCG simply never understood what was taught about the open door and when it would be shut:

 Next, when our Great Commission is in God's sight completed, we are to be taken--symbolically flown on the two wings of a great eagle--we shall be taken to a place of protection from the Great Tribulation (Armstrong HW.
 Looking...PASTOR GENERAL'S REPORT - VOL.3, NO.4 January 23, 1981).